srinu-kodi/OneFramework/README.md

  @ignore - to ignore certain tests <br/>

 Execution <br/>
- gradle test --tests "runners.AndroidRunner" <br/>
+ gradle clean test -Pplatform=<platformName> <br/>

- gradle test --tests "runners.IOSRunner" <br/>
+ For eg. If it is android platform, the command is <br/>
- gradle test --tests "runners.WebRunner" <br/>
+ gradle clean test -Pplatform=android

 # Pending tasks: <br/>
 1. Proper logging at each step